CFA Exam: Level 1 Ethics

-Each CFA level 1 ethics standard is devoted to a separate area of the investment profession.
+As a candidate in the level 1 CFA exam, you must know that each ethics standard is devoted to a separate area of the investment profession.
 The Standards cannot, however, be used selectively.
 They are closely interwoven and you need to see them as a whole.
-The CFA code of ethics provides guidelines you should follow at any time and place.
+The CFA Institute code of ethics provides guidelines you should follow at any time and place.

 - Act in a morally acceptable manner and to the best of your abilities in any of your professional relationships.